updated

 3) if you have any dietary requirements.

-4) if you want to come to my Japanese Jujutsu class for free (no pressure)
+4) if you want to come to the self-defence class I run (for free)

 5) anything else that's important